 Non-Core Dog Vaccinations (Individual basis)

-- Leptospirosis is a potentially serious bacterial infection that enters the body through openings in the skin or mouth from contaminated water sources.
+- Leptospirosis is a potentially serious bacterial infection that enters the body through openings in the skin or mouth from urine-contaminated water sources.

 - Lyme Disease is a spirochete bacterial infection transmitted through certain tick exposure.
 This vaccine may provide limited help with exposure, but appropriate tick preventative is typically a more effective means of disease prevention.

 - Rattlesnake Vaccine is available for canine pets that may be at risk for the unfortunate run-in with a Rattlesnake.